Stell0/financealerts/README.md

 If a Telegram TELEGRAM_CHAT_ID and TELEGRAM_BOT_TOKEN environment variables are provided, alerts are also sent to the Telegram chat

+INDICATORS env is the list of indicators that can be used.
+Possible values: RSI, BB, SMA, MACD

 ## Telegram (optional):
 ```
 TELEGRAM_CHAT_ID=-123456789